 Starter kits for e-cigarettes start from around £15 but can go up to much more depending on how fancy you want to be.
 You may also be able to access free e-cigarettes depending on the area you live in, so it is also useful to research this.

 While you will need to replace e-liquids* and occasionally purchase a new atomiser/coil* (which will cost you a couple of pounds), overall it is likely vaping will cost you much less overtime.
 This is especially the case if you are using your e-cig as a temporary quitting tool with the goal of quitting completely, as is recommended.

 Can I vape indoors?

 Vaping indoors depends on where you are.
-Some venues may have a no vaping policy depending on the type of smoke detectors they have, as the cloud of vapour may trigger a false alarm.
+Some venues and public transport have a no vaping policy depending on the type of smoke detectors they have, as the cloud of vapour may trigger a false alarm.

 While there is no evidence that second hand vapour is harmful, unlike second hand smoke from cigarettes, some people may find vapour a nuisance to be around and prefer to be in a room without it.
 This is another reason some venues may have a no vaping policy.

 It's best to just ask a member of staff or the people you are with if it is ok for you to vape.

 Is it a gateway for younger people to start smoking?

 “In Great Britain, youth use of e-cigarettes is monitored regularly.
 Uptake is largely experimental with regular use confined largely to those who currently or previously smoked, with 0.8% of young people aged 11-18 who have never smoked using e-cigarettes more than once or twice.